-This recipe for a Classic Acai Bowl has only three ingredients, so it’s super simple to make and absolutely delicious!
+This recipe for a simple Acai Bowl has only three ingredients, so it’s super easy to make and absolutely delicious!
 You’re missing out if you haven’t jumped on this easy breakfast trend.
 You can customize your acai bowl by topping it with your favorite toppings.

 Are you on the acai bowl bandwagon?
 I’ve been acai bowl obsessed for a loooong time now – they’ve been a favorite of mine since I first discovered the Sambazon acai bowl cafe in Cardiff way back in high school.
 Now, you can find them all over in San Diego, but there were still no places near me to get them in Washington, so they became a treat I only got when I was visiting home.

 When I went to Kauai last month, my sister had already scouted out a favorite acai bowl place by the time I had gotten there.
 I must say, she chose well – they were soooo delicious!
 Acai bowls are a big deal in Hawaii and you can find roadside stands offering an assortment of smoothies, fresh produce, and acai bowls pretty much everywhere.

 My delicious Hawaii acai bowl sparked a craving, and when I got back to Seattle, I wished as I always do that there were acai places up here.
 I looked it up and lo and behold, one had opened on my street a few months back.
 Needless to say, Fit Bar has fulfilling all of my acai needs these past month…but they’ve also been getting a lot of my $$$!

 So, I decided it was time to take matters into my own hands and make my acai bowls at home.
 Bonus of making them at home?
 That means that they’re fully customizable, with all the fruits, superfood additions, and toppings that I want.
 I can’t believe I waited so long to develop an acai bowl recipe – especially considering how easy they are!
 It took maybe three minutes and only used three ingredients.